firebase/superstatic/README.md

 Start the server

-* `callback` - gets called once the server starts.
+**callback:** gets called once the server starts.
 Gets passed an error argument if there is an error.

 ### stop(callback)

 Stops the server

-* `callback` - gets caleld once the server stops.
+**callback:** gets caleld once the server stops.
 Gets passed an error argument if there is an error.

 ## Run Tests